IN THIS SECTION

 The school is always pleased to discuss results overall or in any specific area(s).
-Enquiries should be addressed in the ﬁrst instance to Mr. Cowell, Headteacher.
+Enquiries should be addressed in the ﬁrst instance to Mr. Birkett, Headteacher.

 A Level Results Day at Wollaston School

-Headteacher, Joe Cowell, commented ‘The great joy for teachers at this time of year is to see the students that have worked hard for the last two years fulfil their potential and win places at some of the best universities in the country.
-I am happy to report that the mood on results day was one of elation, excitement and relief.
-This is a tribute to the hard work of all the students, the support given to them by their parents, and the dedication and commitment of their teachers.’
+Headteacher, James Birkett, commented ‘It is a pleasure to see so many students that have worked so hard over the last two years, fulfil their potential and win places at some of the best universities in the country.
+I am happy to report that the mood in the Sixth Form Centre today is one of celebration, excitement and relief.
+This is tribute to the hard work and talents of an excellent cohort of students, the support given to them by their parents, families and friends, and the dedication and commitment of their teachers.’

 There were some outstanding individual performances:

-- Lucy Sawford secured an outstanding 3 A* grades in Biology, Geography and Maths.
-She will now accept a place to study Mathematics at the University of Loughborough.
+- Sian Crooke secured A* and 2 A grades in Maths, Further Maths and French.
+She will now accept a place at the University of Birmingham to study Mathematics.

-- Jamie Smith secured an equally outstanding 3 A* grades in Chemistry, Maths & Further Maths, and will now begin a Masters degree at the University of Southampton in Electromechanical Engineering.
+- Phoebe Davis secured a superb set of results, an A*, A, and B grades in Economics, Psychology & History, and will now begin a degree at the University of Kent in History.

-- Holly Wilson was absolutely delighted to learn that she too had secured 3 A* grades in Biology, Chemistry & French and an A grade in Maths.
-She will now accept a place at the University of Sheffield to study Medicine.
+- Kate Hogan was absolutely delighted to learn that she had secured 3 A grades in History, Psychology and Sociology.
+She will now accept a place at the University of Southampton to study Criminology.

 GCSE Results Day at Wollaston School